wheerdam/linuxjoy/windows.md

 ## Usage

-As long as the native library can be linked properly, the user program can use the LinuxJoystick library as usual.
+As long as the native library is linked properly, the user program can use the LinuxJoystick library as usual.
 The XInput native library will not block on `poll()` as required by the [`NoJoy` native API](native-api.md).
 The native library will always report 4 devices on enumeration.
 The integer value of a device will be set to -1 if it is not connected.
 It will be set to 0x080B01 otherwise (8 axes, 11 buttons, Xbox controller).
 The Xbox button **will not work** as Windows will intercept this button (the Xbox button is reported as button 8 in Linux).

 The native library does not support the d-pad, yet.
 The d-pad is treated as axes in Linux (axes 6 and 7), but they are treated as buttons in XInput.
 Support will be coming soon, but it will be most likely follow the Linux model.